Locate a grave MUSEUM OF THE FALLEN

 1336 CE 1646 CE

-South India's great Hindu empire, whose capital was so vast travelers compared it to Rome — until a single battle left it to be looted for months.
+South India's great Hindu empire, whose capital Hampi was so vast travelers compared it to Rome — until the Battle of Talikota in 1565 left it to be looted for months.

 Born